 - Statewide: Monthly virtual MIBFN Local Breastfeeding Supporter Meetings and Mi Milk Collective meetings to represent Black families in Benton Harbor on statewide initiatives

 Tameka White, Proprietor, is an active birth and breastfeeding worker within Berrien County, a Certified Lactation Specialist (CLS) and doula, and has recently expanded her services to include childbirth education.
 Tameka is a trusted provider who has worked consistently within her community for years as an important advocate for families during the vulnerable time of birthing.
 Tameka serves as a resource for families seeking birth and breastfeeding education and support with compassion and authenticity.
 Tameka not only serves these families but also works to connect them with key services and resources within the community as they navigate their breastfeeding journey together.
-As the first Black IBCLC in Berrien County, families will benefit from an advanced scope of lactation support previously unavailable to them.
-Creating this opportunity for the first Black IBCLC will undoubtedly provide a pathway for other aspiring lactation providers, opening up the field of lactation support for Black professionals.

 - Michigan Breastfeeding Network